MaxOlsson/DBit/README.md

 DBit
 ====

-A lightweight micro-ORM with performance and ease-of-use in mind
+A lightweight database API with performance and ease-of-use in mind

 Execute Querys